 - Combine various commercial or open source point solutions to create an operating system environment that provides an effective approach to protecting privileged accounts.
 This typically involves using one solution for user provisioning, another for centrally managed secure communications (SSH), a third for password management, and possibly another tool for audit log consolidation.
 While the combined solutions can amount to something powerful, in the end, one important aspect is lost: centralized access management on one security system.
 Combining multiple technical solutions into one leaves conceptual gaps, which in turn lead to security flaws and inefficient management.
 Ironically, while cost-awareness may well be the primary driver for exploring this option, it typically ends up costing an organization more than other options.
 Organizations in this bind often plan to outsource their piece-meal security problems to a third party.
 You may move the problem, but responsibility for control failures still reside with your CIO and CISO.

 - Invest in an agile and extensible Access Management solution.
 There is another option.
-The Powertech Identity & Access Manager (BoKS) solution provides all of the components needed for effectively protecting privileged and root accounts both proactively and adaptively, without all of the overhead, costs, and complexities of full-blown IAM infrastructures.
-The HelpSystems solution is both directory- and IAM- system agnostic, and includes connectivity to simplify integration and support strategic changes you make over the next few years.
+The Powertech Identity & Access Manager (BoKS) solution provides all of the components needed for effectively protecting privileged and root accounts both proactively and adaptively, without all of the overhead, costs, and complexities of full-blown identity and access management infrastructures.
+The HelpSystems solution is both directory- and IAM- system agnostic and includes connectivity to simplify integration and support strategic changes you make over the next few years.